jdunic/Intro-To-Practical-Computing-R/pages/readings.md

 description: Weekly and supplementary readings
 ---

+### Readings for Tuesday September 29th

+* Hadley Wickham's chapter on subsetting in Advanced-R [http://adv-r.had.co.nz/Subsetting.html](http://adv-r.had.co.nz/Subsetting.html)

+I encourage you to enter some of his demonstrations in R.

+**Here are some questions to help focus your reading:**

+1. What are the three subsetting operators?

+2. What is a vector?

+3. What types of vectors are there (you have already seen at least three of these)?

+4. What are 5 different data types (ignore the S3/S4 stuff)?

+5. If this was enough, you can stop at the Subsetting and Assignment heading.

+### Readings for Tuesday September 29th

+* Read through and try out this online [dplyr tutorial](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) - it will clarify what we did in class.

+* For those who are itching for more readings, feel free to also look over [*The split-apply-combine strategy for data analysis*](http://www.jstatsoft.org/v40/i01/paper).
+Although it refers to a package plyr that has been superceded by Hadley's dplyr package, the fundamental approach and description of data analysis remains the same.

 ### Readings for Thursday, Sept 17

 Coding style matters, it makes your code more readable--a benefit to both future